Request A Free Estimate

 The good news: They’re probably not poisonous and, despite the myth, you won’t eat them in your sleep.

 Spiders are a common household pest.
-Their creepy appearance can be startling and their reputation has been inflated by stories and movies, but the truth is, spiders are mostly harmless.
-But that doesn’t mean you want them in your house, especially if there are a lot of them.
+Their creepy appearance can be startling and their reputation has been inflated by stories and movies, but the truth is, house spiders are mostly harmless.
+Still, that doesn’t mean you want them in your home.

 Signs of Spider Infestation in Your House